llaville/php-compatinfo/docs/installation.md

 ## PHAR

-The preferred method of installation is to use the CompatInfo PHAR version which can be downloaded from the most recent [Github Release][releases].
+The preferred method of installation is to use the CompatInfo PHAR version which can be downloaded from the most recent [GitHub Release][releases].
 This method ensures you will not have any dependency conflict issue.

 ## Docker